igorski/binarcular/README.md

 #### A teeny tiny note on Endianness

-Note that specifying endianness can be omitted if you're certain that the files encoding matches that of the platform you will be parsing the file on (most likely only Big Endian will require an explicit definition). _And I hope you will never be in the unfortunate situation where you work with a file that uses different endianness for different blocks!_.
+Note that specifying endianness can be omitted if you're certain that the file's encoding is equal to that of the platform you will be parsing the file on (most likely only Big Endianness will require an explicit definition). _And I hope you will never be in the unfortunate situation where you work with a file that uses different endianness for different blocks!_

 #### Back to talking types